lastres0rt/frontend-nanodegree-mobile-portfolio/README.md

 1. Optimized the `changePizzaSizes(size)` function to reduce the number of calculations and functions being made within the iteration loop.
 1. Replaced instances of `querySelector()` with `getElementById()`
 1. Replaced instances of `querySelectorAll()` with `getElementsByClassName()`
+1. Refactored `changePizzaSizes(size)` to remove unnecessary functions and document calls.